Field of Dreams: Filming

 Filming began on May 25, 1988.
 The shooting schedule was built around Costner's availability because he would be leaving in August to film Revenge.
 Except for some weather delays and other time constraints, production rolled six days a week.
 The interior scenes were the first ones shot because the cornfield planted by the filmmakers was taking too long to grow.
 Irrigation had to be used to quickly grow the corn to Costner's height.
 Primary shot locations were in Dubuque County, Iowa; a farm near Dyersville was used for the Kinsella home; an empty warehouse in Dubuque was used to build various interior sets.
 Galena, Illinois, served as Moonlight Graham's Chisholm, Minnesota.
 One week was spent on location shots in Boston, most notably Fenway Park.

 Robinson, despite having a sufficient budget as well as the cast and crew he wanted, constantly felt tense and depressed during filming.
 He felt that he was under too much pressure to create an outstanding film, and that he was not doing justice to the original novel.
 Lawrence Gordon convinced him that the end product would be effective.

 During a lunch with the Iowa Chamber of Commerce, Robinson broached his idea of a final scene in which headlights could be seen for miles along the horizon.
 The Chamber folks replied that it could be done and the shooting of the final scene became a community event.
 The film crew was hidden on the farm to make sure the aerial shots did not reveal them.
 A production assistant drove from the set into town and measured the distance between, deducing it would require 1,500 cars to fill the shot.
 Dyersville was then blacked out and local extras drove their vehicles to the field.
 In order to give the illusion of movement, the drivers were instructed to continuously switch between their low and high beams.

 Field

 Scenes of the Kinsella farm were taken on the property of Don Lansing in Dyersville, Iowa; some of the baseball field scenes were shot on the neighboring farm of Al Ameskamp.
 Because the shooting schedule was too short for grass to naturally grow, the experts on sod laying responsible for Dodger Stadium and the Rose Bowl were hired to create the baseball field.
 Part of the process involved painting the turf green.

-After shooting, Ameskamp again grew corn on his property; Lansing maintained his as a tourist destination.
-He did not charge for admission or parking, deriving revenue solely from the souvenir shop.
-By the film's twentieth anniversary, approximately 65,000 people visited annually.
-In July 2010, the farm containing the "Field" was listed as for sale.
-It was sold on October 31, 2011, to Go The Distance Baseball, LLC, for an undisclosed fee, believed to be around $5.4 million.